laixintao/uwsgi-docs/HTTP.rst

 on a CDN, using uWSGI's HTTP capabilities you can definitely avoid configuring a full webserver.

-.. note:: If you use Amazon's ELB (Elastic Load Balancer) in HTTP mode in front of uWSGI in HTTP mode, either a valid ``Content-Length`` *must be set* by the backend, or chunked encoding must be used, e.g., with ``http-auto-chunked``.
+.. 注意:: If you use Amazon's ELB (Elastic Load Balancer) in HTTP mode in front of uWSGI in HTTP mode, either a valid ``Content-Length`` *must be set* by the backend, or chunked encoding must be used, e.g., with ``http-auto-chunked``.
 The ELB "health test" may still fail in HTTP mode regardless, in which case a TCP health test can be used instead.

-.. note:: In particular, the Django backend does not set ``Content-Length`` by default, while most others do.
+.. 注意:: In particular, the Django backend does not set ``Content-Length`` by default, while most others do.
 If running behind ELB, either use chunked encoding as above, or force Django to specify ``Content-Length`` with the "Conditional GET" Django middleware.